Jan 26, 2022

 "It is both poetic and logical that Boom Supersonic would choose the state that’s first in flight for its first manufacturing plant," said North Carolina Governor Roy Cooper.
 "Like the success of the Wright Brothers at Kitty Hawk, this innovative company will succeed by transforming passenger air travel with speed and sustainable energy.”

-Boom expects to break ground later this year on the Overture Superfactory and will begin production in 2024.
+Production will begin at the Overture Superfactory in 2024.
 The first Overture aircraft is slated to roll out in 2025, fly in 2026, and carry its first passengers by 2029.
 Commercial interest in Overture, including orders and options, totals $14 billion from United Airlines and Japan Airlines.
 Boom is also working with the United States Air Force on government applications of the aircraft.

 To watch the press conference announcing the Boom Supersonic Overture Superfactory, including North Carolina Governor Roy Cooper, please visit: https://boomsupersonic.com/overture